GuniDH/SSH-File-Transfer-System/README.md

-## RSA&AES encrypted client-server file transfer system
+## RSA&AES encrypted client-server file transfer system by Guni
-## By Guni Deyo Haness

 This project grants clients to securely store their files in the server's database.

 ### Enviroment: